EnterpriseDB/barman/doc/barman-cloud-backup-list.1.md

 # NAME

-barman-cloud-backup-list - Restore PostgreSQL WAL files from the Cloud using `restore_command`
+barman-cloud-backup-list - List backups stored in the Cloud

 # SYNOPSIS